5. Stronger group collaboration

 Active listening is for everyone

-Employees should use active listening to understand their coworkers challenges or manager's instruction.
+Employees should use active listening to understand their coworkers' challenges or managers' instructions.

-Managers can demonstrate active listening skills by paraphrasing an employee's question and then respond back in a way that makes them feel heard and understood.
+Managers can demonstrate active listening skills by paraphrasing an employee's question and then responding back in a way that makes them feel heard and understood.